captainbrosset/devtools-tips/src/guides/en/understand-devtools/index.md

 ![The browser with DevTools](./devtools-all-in-one.png)

 This might look like a lot of UI elements, and hard to understand at first.
-But, hopefully, with the way we've broken it down step by step, it helps making sense of the UI and forming a mental model of how it's organized.
+But, hopefully, the way we've broken it down step by step helps make sense of the UI and help form a mental model of how it's organized.

 ### Differences between browsers